 Proctor Athletics: Spring Break Training 2022Mar 3, 2022 8:01:16 PM

 Proctor Alumni: Caroline Heatley '91 and Gary Wright '72 HonoredJan 23, 2022 4:47:33 PM

 The American Hockey Coaches Association (AHCA) 2022 Awards have been announced, and Proctor is thrilled to share that two Proctor alums—Caroline Heatley '91 (The Joe Burke Award) and Gary Wright '72 (The John "Snooks" Kelley Founders Award)—are recipients.
 Caroline and Gary will be recognized at the AHCA Convention this April.
 Please help us congratulate these two lifelong Hornets!

 Proctor Athletics: Winter Break Training and TournamentsDec 17, 2021 7:00:00 AM

-Students depart for Winter Break on Friday, December 20, however, many skiers and the varsity boys' and girls' hockey and basketball teams will be in action over the weekend and into the break.
+Today, students departed for Winter Break to enjoy time with family and friends celebrating the holiday season.
+During this time of rest and relaxation, many of our athletes will be competing and representing Proctor in many contests.
 Be sure to follow Proctor Athletics on Twitter for game scores and highlights, and if you happen to be in the vicinity of any games or races, our Hornets could always use your support!